Beta8397/virtual_robot/README.md

 A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

+CHANGES 8/4/2019
+    To better approximate real robot behavior, latency of 175ms added to the standard gyro sensor (used only on the Two-Wheel Bot).
+That is, updated values are available only every 175ms.
+The amount of latency can be changed easily in the createHardwareMap method of the virtual_robot.controller.TwoWheelBot class.
+Will probably make a similar change to the BNO055IMU soon.

 CHANGES 7/10/2019
     To improve plug and play with OpModes copied and pasted from Android Studio, multiple packages were renamed.
 In addition, Continuous Rotation Servo capability was added.
 The XDrive Bot now has a CR Servo in the back rather